lago-project/lago/docs/SDK.rst

 Controlling the environment
 ----------------------------

-You can stop or destroy the environment by calling :func:~lago.prefix.Prefix.start` or :func:`~lago.prefix.Prefix.stop`, finally you can destroy the environment with :func:`lago.sdk.SDK.destroy` method, note that it will stop all VMs, and remove the provided working directory.
+You can start or stop the environment by calling :func:`~lago.prefix.Prefix.start` and :func:`~lago.prefix.Prefix.stop`, finally you can destroy the environment with :func:`lago.sdk.SDK.destroy` method, note that it will stop all VMs, and remove the provided working directory.